This qualification reflects the role of individuals working as developing and emerging leaders in a range of enterprise and industry contexts.

 - Literacy and numeracy skills of an appropriate level

 - Keen interest in this industry sector

 - Computer skills in Word, Excel and use of the Internet to a basic level

 - Ability to organise study and work independently

-It is preferred that you hold a management position in the workplace to implement and enhance your learning.
-If you do not hold a management role it will be discussed with you how you will be able to access workplace policies, procedures and practices to reflect on
+It is preferred that you hold a management or supervisory position in the workplace to implement and enhance your learning.
+If you do not hold one of these positions it will be discussed with you how you will be able to access workplace documentation and practices to reflect on.

 Course Study Units